DataDog/documentation/content/en/real_user_monitoring/mobile_and_tv_monitoring/android/setup.md

 {{% /tab %}}
 {{< /tabs >}}

-See [`ViewTrackingStrategy`][5] to enable automatic tracking of all your views (activities, fragments, and more).
+See [`ViewTrackingStrategy`][11] to enable automatic tracking of all your views (activities, fragments, and more).

-### Initialize RUM Interceptor to track network events
+### Step 5 - Initialize the Interceptor to track network events

-1. If you want to have distributed tracing, add and enable Trace feature, see [Datadog Android Trace Collection documentation][16] to learn how.
+1. If you want to have distributed tracing, add and enable Trace feature, see [Datadog Android Trace Collection documentation][12] to learn how.
 2. Add the Gradle dependency to the `dd-sdk-android-okhttp` library in the module-level `build.gradle` file:

     ```groovy